pimutils/khal/doc/source/configspec.rst

-    this timezone will be used for new events (when no timezone is specified) and when khal does not understand the timezone specified in the icalendar file
+    this timezone will be used for new events (when no timezone is specified) and when khal does not understand the timezone specified in the icalendar file.
+    If no timezone is set, the timezone your computer is set to will be used.

       :type: timezone
       :default: None